chadmmm/chadmmm.github.io/essays/From-Mediocre-to-Good.md

 <h2>Introduction</h2>

 Over the past two weeks, I went from learning the basics of HTML and CSS to learning how to use a UI framework called <a href="http://semantic-ui.com/" target="_blank">Semantic UI</a>.
-Learning the basics of HTMl and CSS made me think that making an acceptable website was extremely difficult.
+Learning the basics of HTML and CSS made me think that making an acceptable website was extremely difficult.
 After I started learning more about how to use Semantic UI, it became much easier to create acceptable websites.

 <h2>The Learning Process</h2>